EPCCed/Light-Intro-to-HPC/content/Part2_Parallel_Computers/Shared_Memory.md

 We’ll revisit this problem in much more detail later but you know enough already to start thinking about the fundamental issues.

-## How does your laptop work?
+## Why do I need a multicore laptop?

 Your laptop will have a processor with multiple cores, Random Access Memory (RAM) for temporary storage of data and a hard-disk for long-term storage of programs and files.

-### Why do I need a multicore laptop?

-You might think the answer is obvious: surely two CPU-cores will run my computer program twice as fast as a single CPU-core?
+You might think the answer to our question is obvious: surely two CPU-cores will run my computer program twice as fast as a single CPU-core?
 Well, it may not be apparent until we cover how to parallelise a calculation in the next part, but it turns out that this is not the case.
 It usually requires manual intervention to enable a computer program to take advantage of multiple CPU-cores.
 Although this is possible to do, it certainly wouldn’t have been the case in 2005 when multicore CPUs first became commonplace.

 So what is the advantage for a normal user who is not running parallel programs?

-### Operating system
+## Operating system

 The important point is that, as a user, you don’t actually say please run this program on that CPU-core.
 There is a piece of software that sits between you and the hardware that isolates you from direct access to the CPU-cores, memory etc. This is called the the Operating System or OS.
 There are several common OS’s around today - e.g. Windows, macOS, Linux and Android - but they all perform the same basic function: you ask the OS to execute a program, and it then decides if and when to actually run it on a physical CPU-core.